pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

   * There are also a number of things that can be done using the keyboard, but in order for these to work you have to click on of the viewing windows after you've selected the paint tool.

     * Pressing the `g` key will toggle whether or not the mask is shown
-    * Pressing the `3` key toggles whether you are applying or getting rid of mask.
+    * Pressing the `3` key toggles whether your Eraser is on or not.
 Which setting you are on is shown on the left by the colored bar under **PaintEffect**
+    * Pressing the `1` key toggles whether you Paint Brush is on or not.
-    * Pressing Shift and scrolling with the mouse scroll wheel. will make the brush larger and smaller
+    * Pressing Shift and scrolling with the mouse scroll wheel will make the brush larger and smaller
     * Pressing the `z` key will undo the last edit you made, and the `y` key will redo the last edit you made.
     * Pressing the `+` and `-` keys will make the brush larger and smaller